rfloresx/web/examples/tasklist/README.md

 ```

 ### tasklist.cx
-Contains the Tasklist collection, which is a plain Cortex scope:
+Contains the Tasklist collection, which is a plain Corto scope:
 ```C++
 void Tasklist::
     string task_01: "Go to tasklist directory"